Beaconsys/Beacon/README.md

    }
 ```

-Extract message from Redis and store it to the Elasticsearch
+* Use logstash to extract message from Redis and store it to the Elasticsearch
 ```
   input {
         redis {